tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_1.md

 Laughter rolled through the crowd.
 My face burned.
 She’s pulled that routine at other competitions, too.
 Her sense of humor could kill at a dad-joke convention.

 “Wait.”
 The Amazon’s voice thundered in a thick German accent as she pointed at Mom.
-“Is that… Creepy Carol?”
+“Is that… Creepy?”

 “Yeah, that’s her,” Marge confirmed.
 Then she gestured at me.
 “Her son’s competing.”